 Summer is the perfect time to chase river smallmouth bass.
 With lower flows, bass are concentrated in rivers and streams during the summer.
 That makes finding them much easier.
-Where warm water might make a trout languid, tepid water super charges smallies.
-Their metabolism is in high gear; they’re feeding with reckless abandon and the weather is delightful.
+Where warm water might make a trout languid, tepid water supercharges smallies.
+Their metabolism is in high gear; they’re feeding with reckless abandon, and the weather is delightful.
 What more could a river angler want?

 Twister tails can be fished in much the same way as tubes if the chances for snags are less.
 Twisters are fish on a classic jig head, which increases the chances of getting wedged between rocks or boulders, but the slithering tail produces arm-jarring strikes.
 Twisters, like tubes, can imitate a variety of things that smallmouths eat or nothing at all.
-It doesn't seem to mater to the bass.
+It doesn't seem to matter to the bass.
 Colors run the gambit from dark brown, motor oil, black and purple to white or silver to imitate minnows.
 Twister tails can be especially hot when added to a safety pin-type spinner.

 Friend and smallmouth bass expert Darl Black is a big fan of stick worms for river smallies.
-"For river fishing, I use a weightless stick worm as drift-bait, relying on the lure’s own slow-sink design to meander to the bottom in the downstream flow," said Black.
-"In strong current situations, smallmouth typically set up an ambush point in a slack-water pocket waiting for a dislodged crayfish, hellgrammite or disoriented minnow to drift by.
+"For river fishing, I use a weightless stick worm as drift bait, relying on the lure’s slow-sink design to meander to the bottom in the downstream flow," said Black.
+"In strong current situations, smallmouth typically set up an ambush point in a slack-water pocket waiting for a dislodged crayfish, hellgrammite, or disoriented minnow to drift by.
 It’s the best way to secure a meal while conserving energy.
 I rig a 4-inch Dinger (my favorite of the many stick worms on the market) exposed on a 2/0 Mustad Mega Lite Hook.
 I fish a stick worm on a spinning outfit spooled with 10-pound Power Pro Braid and a 3-foot leader of 8- or 10-pound fluorocarbon.
-The braid helps to float the worm while also acting as a visible bite indicator, even when slack forms during the drift."
+The braid helps float the worm while also acting as a visible bite indicator, even when slack forms during the drift."

 Minnow or stick baits, like the classic floating Rapala, are a must-have lure when fishing rivers for smallmouths.
 Gold/black and silver/black are usually all that you need.
-Cast them out and make a couple quick reels to cause them to dive and then work them back with a seductive twitch and hold on.
+Cast them out and make a couple of quick reels to cause them to dive and then work them back with a seductive twitch and hold on.

-Summer is a great time for fly fishers to ply their trade for smallmouth bass.
+Summer is an excellent time for fly fishers to ply their trade for smallmouth bass.
 An 8-1/2 to 9-foot, 6-weight fly outfit is perfect for river bass.
 You can usually get away with a full floating line and cover the entire river.
-River bass will jump all over Wooly Buggers, buggy-looking, rubber-legged nymphs and even large Elk Hair Caddis and deer-hair bodied Irresistibles when bugs are hatching.
+River bass will jump all over Wooly Buggers, buggy-looking, rubber-legged nymphs, and even large Elk Hair Caddis and deer-hair bodied Irresistibles when bugs are hatching.
 Wading wet on a hot summer day and having spunky smallmouths put a big bend in the long rod is about as much summer fun as you can have with two feet on the ground.